 [Section 55 amended by No. 58 of 2010 s.
 176.]

-56. Alteration of rights under this Division
+56. Approvals etc. under this Division, Commissioner’s power to cancel etc.

 The Commissioner may, if in the Commissioner’s opinion just cause exists for doing so —

 (a) cancel or suspend the right of any person to act as auditor under this Division; or